Pleasurecruise/Pleasurecruise.github.io/README.md

-Welcome to My Github Repository!
+## Welcome to My Blog Repository!🤞

+This blog is based on [this](https://github.com/sighingnow/jekyll-gitbook) theme

+The purpose is to record my technical difficulties

-Make Jelly site have a GitBook look!
+Make My Blog have a GitBook look!

 ## License